 The Swiss Science Center Technorama provides endless opportunities to learn about science in a fun way.
 It is in the north of Switzerland, in the city of Winterthur, near Zurich.

 Technorama is a popular place for school excursions, not only from Switzerland but also from other European countries.
 You can enjoy hundreds of experiments, natural phenomena, and outside park areas.
-The best of all is that exhibits are available in several languages.
+The best of all is that the exhibits are available in several languages.

 In addition to the museum, there are two escape rooms, a restaurant, and seminar rooms.
 The working hours of the museum are every day from 10 am to 5 pm.